 Around the city, you won’t have to walk far to find a venue that puts on regular live music and gigs.
 Some of our favourites include NewCentury and The Deaf Institute, though there are many, many more to discover.
 Night and Day is a legendary local performance space and if you love your jazz head across the road to Matt and Phreds!

 Many years ago at the George and Dragon pub, bands used to play on a very narrow shelf above the crowd, in the days before health and safety.
 But from this came a unique nickname – Band on the Wall – and a venue that still hosts live acts today!

 The Classic and Historical

-One of the most iconic venues in the city is the O2 Apollo Theatre, just down the road from our Nicholls Campus.
+One of the most iconic venues in the city is the O2 Apollo Theatre.
 It often hosts rising stars just before they hit the stadium circuit, or well-established acts who still draw large crowds but prefer smaller, cosier venues.
 Watch from the circle balcony or the sloping floor.
 For the most amazing sounds you’ll ever hear under stained glass there’s the stunningly atmospheric Albert Hall, which is putting on more and more live performances recently.